NorSC/supervisor-search/_supervisors/becky-strachan.md

   H﻿ere are some of my current ideas for Undergraduate Final Year Projects:

-  1﻿. ***Development of a Gamified Online Resource to Educate Students about Good Academic Practice and how to Avoid Academic Misconduct.***
+  **1. Development of a Student Centred Gamified Online Resource to Educate Students about Good Academic Practice and how to Avoid Academic Misconduct**

-  H﻿igher education is witnessing an increase in the cases of academic misconduct including contract cheating and plagiarism.
-This project would look at developing a set of online resources to educate students about how to use good academic practice and avoid academic misconduct.
-It would ideally use a gamified approach to provide a more playful learning environment and focus on students in the computer science disciplines.
+  Higher education is witnessing an increase in the cases of academic misconduct including contract cheating and plagiarism.
+This project would look at developing a set of student centred online resources to educate students about how to use good academic practice and avoid academic misconduct.
+It would ideally work with a set of student to understand their requirements and then use a gamified approach to provide a more playful learning environment with a focus on students in the computer science disciplines.

-  ***R﻿elated Reading***
+  ***Related Reading***

-  E﻿uropean Network for Academic Integrity.
+  European Network for Academic Integrity.
 This has a wealth of resources including a self-evaluation tool for students.
-See <https://www.academicintegrity.eu/wp/> and [https://www.academicintegrity.eu/survey](https://www.academicintegrity.eu/survey/)
+See https://www.academicintegrity.eu/wp/ and https://www.academicintegrity.eu/survey plus they have a working group on Gamification – see: https://www.academicintegrity.eu/wp/gamification-of-academic-integrity/.

   Saleem, A.N., Noori, N.M. and Ozdamli, F., 2021.
-Gamification applications in E-learning: A literature review. *Technology, Knowledge and Learning*, pp.1-21.
+Gamification applications in E-learning: A literature review.
+Technology, Knowledge and Learning, pp.1-21.

+  Khan, Z.R., Dyer, J., Bjelobaba, S. et al. Initiating count down - gamification of academic integrity.
+Int J Educ Integr 17, 6 (2021). https://doi.org/10.1007/s40979-020-00068-0.

   International Center for Academic Integrity \[ICAI].
 (2021).
 The Fundamental Values of Academic Integrity.
-(3rd ed.). <https://academicintegrity.org/images/pdfs/20019_ICAI-Fundamental-Values_R12.pdf>
+(3rd ed.). https://academicintegrity.org/images/pdfs/20019_ICAI-Fundamental-Values_R12.pdf

-  2﻿. ***Inclusive Educational Resources and Practice: A Good Practice Guide***

-  There is still a gender imbalance in computer science and computer science education in the UK.
-This is mirrored elsewhere too.
-This project would develop an online guide for good practice around inclusive educational resources , focusing on the computer science disciplines.
+  **2. Generative AI Tools for Conducting and Writing a Critical Literature Review: An Online Good Practice Guid**e

+  Generative AI and associated tools based on this technology have been developing quickly over the past year.
+Many of these tools can help students in their studies but care needs to be taken to ensure students are still active learners in this process.
+Several of these tools particularly apply to searching and evaluating the literature.
+This project will focus on these tools to explore the design and development of an online good practice guide for such tools aimed at the final year and postgraduate student.

   ***Related Reading:***

-  Mooney, C. and Becker, B.A., 2020, September.
-Sense of Belonging: The intersectionality of self-identified minority status and gender in undergraduate computer science students.
-In United Kingdom & Ireland Computing Education Research conference. (pp. 24-30).

-  González-González, C.S., García-Holgado, A. and García-Peñalvo, F.J., 2020, April.
-Strategies to introduce gender perspective in Engineering studies: a proposal based on self-diagnosis.
-In 2020 IEEE Global Engineering Education Conference (EDUCON) (pp. 1884-1890).
-IEEE.

-  Sathy, V. and Hogan, K.A., 2019.
-How to make your teaching more inclusive.
-The Chronicle of Higher Education, 7.
+  Webb, Michael, 2023, A Generative AI Primer, National Centre for AI in Tertiary Education, JISC.
+Published 11 May 2023.
+Available at https://nationalcentreforai.jiscinvolve.org/wp/2023/05/11/generative-ai-primer/#2.

+  JISC, 2023, Artificial Intelligence (AI) in Tertiary Education: A summary of the current state of play, Third Edition, JISC, Published September 2023.
+Available at https://repository.jisc.ac.uk/9232/1/ai-in-tertiary-education-a-summary-of-the-current-state-of-play-september-2023.pdf.

+  Lund, B.D., Wang, T., Mannuru, N.R., Nie, B., Shimray, S. and Wang, Z., 2023.
+ChatGPT and a new academic reality: Artificial Intelligence‐written research papers and the ethics of the large language models in scholarly publishing.
+Journal of the Association for Information Science and Technology, 74(5), pp.570-581.

+  Qadir, J., 2023, May.
+Engineering education in the era of ChatGPT: Promise and pitfalls of generative AI for education.
+In 2023 IEEE Global Engineering Education Conference (EDUCON) (pp. 1-9).

+  **3. Practical Research Methods in Computer Science: An Interactive Guide**

+  We teach research methods to many of our computing students.
+However, it is always useful to have specific examples to illustrate these concepts.
+This project would take some of our existing research as academic staff and produce an interactive educational resource to provide illustrative examples of applying at least 2 different research methods and analysing the results for our students.

+  ***Related Reading:***

+  Alvarado, C., Hummel, J., Mirza, D., Revelo, R., Yan, L., 2022.
+Scaling and Adapting a Program for Early Undergraduate Research in Computing.
+Proceedings of the 53rd ACM Technical Symposium on Computer Science Education - Volume 1 (SIGCSE 2022), Vol. 1, ACM, New York, pp. 50–56. https://doi.org/10.1145/3478431.3499336

+  Barrow, M., Thomas, S., Alvaraco, C., 2016.
+ERSP: A Structured CS Research Program for Early-College Students, Proceedings of the 2016 ACM Conference on Innovation and Technology in Computer Science Education (ITiCSE '16).
+ACM, New York, pp.148–153. https://doi.org/10.1145/2899415.2899436

+  Holz, H. J., Applin, A., Haberman, B., Joyce, D., Purchase, H., and Reed, C., "Research methods in computing: What are they and how should we teach them?", SIGCSE Bulletin, vol. 38, no. 4, pp. 96-114, 2006.

-  T﻿hese are just a couple of ideas but I would be happy to discuss other ideas that you may have related to my areas of interest.
+  These are just a couple of ideas but I would be happy to discuss other ideas that you may have related to my areas of interest.
 additional_details_msc: >-
   **Additional Themes**: Computer Science Education, Digital Fluency, STEM education, User Experience